 - Jeffrey Clements, Author of Corporations Are Not People

 - Ami Dar, Founder and Executive Director, Idealist.org

 - Thomas J. Downey, former U.S. Congressman (D-NY)

 - Rajeev K. Goyal, author of The Springs of Namje: A Ten-Year Journey from the Villages of Nepal to the Halls of Congress

 - Jacob S. Hacker, author of Winner-Take-All Politics: How Washington Made the Rich Richer--and Turned Its Back on the Middle Class

 - Arthur Levine, President, Woodrow Wilson Foundation

 - Michael S. McPherson, President, Spencer Foundation

-- Pedro Noguera, Professor of Teaching and Learning, Steinhardt School of Culture, Education, and Human Development, New York University
+- Pedro Noguera, Professor of Teaching and Learning, New York University

-Project Pericles appreciates the generous support of the Eugene M. Lang Foundation and our Periclean colleges and universities for the 2014-2015 D4D on the Road workshops.
-Previous years' workshops were sponsored by The Henry Luce Foundation and the Spencer Foundation.
+Project Pericles appreciates the generous support of The Spencer Foundation, the Eugene M. Lang Foundation and our Periclean colleges and universities for supporting the 2015-2016 D4D on the Road workshops.
+Previous funders have included the Henry Luce Foundation.